python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/README.rst

 Overview
 --------

-This directory provides the infrastructure allowing to build the `website <https://python-packaging-tutorial.github.io/python-packaging-tutorial>`_ and set of slides associated the Python Packaging Tutorial.
+This directory provides the infrastructure allowing to locally build the website and slides associated with the tutorial.

-Both are generated from the source files found in `sphinx_presentation/source <https://github.com/python-packaging-tutorial/python-packaging-tutorial/tree/master/sphinx_presentation/source>`_ directory.

 Prerequisites
 -------------